 where max-age

-is set to an arbitrary large number (e.g. a year, as per the example above).
+is set to an arbitrarily large number (e.g. a year, as per the example above).

 Remember that hosting of non-index.html